-This year the festival begins November 16 – 17, 2013.
+This year the festival is on November 15 – 16, 2014.
 The following weekends will host a variety of eagle and salmon inspired events in Harrison Mills, Harrison Hot Springs and of course include many Fraser River Safari Jet Boat Eagle Expeditions.

 Is the festival free?

 Most of the festival is free.
 Costs are covered by our sponsors, grants, and the hard work of countless volunteers.
 See the schedule for more information.

 Where do I start?

 First Timers – Anyone that has not visited the festival before we suggest beginning the journey at Leq’a:mel First Nation’s Hall (Site #1).
 There will be a wide variety of exhibitors and information available on hand to plan your festival visits.

 Frequent “Flyers” – For those individuals who have been to previous festivals, or prefer to research their excursions and create a more personalized approach, we encourage you to explore the various sites on the schedule.
 There are many guest speakers that will be presenting during the 2 day event and special eagle expeditions that should be booked prior to the weekend.